-While there are many ways to prevent bird window collisions, even the most vigilant backyard birder will occasionally have a bird strike a window.
-When that happens…
+While there are many ways to prevent bird window collisions, even the most vigilant birder will occasionally have a bird strike a window.
+When that happens:

 - Find the bird.

-If the collision was minor, the bird may be able to fly off right away, or it may move somewhat away from the window.
-If it was stunned, however, it will likely be underneath the window or very close by and may not be moving.
+If the collision was minor, the bird might fly off right away, or it may move somewhat away from the window.
+If it were stunned, however, it would likely be underneath the window or very close by and may not be alert or moving.